b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Helen Kimball.md

 ## Mawwiage
 ![image](../../img/mawwiage.gif){: .center}

 Helen wasn't the first of [Joseph's plural wives](https://history.churchofjesuschrist.org/chd/individual/joseph-smith-jr-1805?timelineTab=all-events&lang=eng), but she does appear to be the youngest.
 Joseph was buddies with Heber C Kimball, and assured the family that if Helen gets sealed to Joseph, the whole family will be given exaltation and salvation.
 It isn't clear to me why Helen is the only one who could do this.
 Helen later laments that [[#Regrets|she never would have agreed to this]] if it was anything more than ceremony.
-On paper, though, this [[Sealing]] was purely ceremonial and did not mean a social contract like marriage, nor include sexual relations.
+On paper, though, this [[docs/Doctrines/Polygamy/Sealing|sealing]] was purely ceremonial and did not mean a social contract like marriage, nor include sexual relations.
 Assuming that's all that it was, then... what was the point?

 &nbsp;

 ## Age gap
-Age of consent is broadly accepted as 18 in modern cultures of western nations, although laws explicitly state "a minor."
+Age of consent is broadly accepted as 18 in modern cultures of western nations, although laws explicitly use the term "a minor."
 In the 19th century, [that law was a lot less clear](https://en.wikipedia.org/wiki/Ages_of_consent_in_the_United_States#History), and not always enforced.
 What Joseph did here does not appear to be illegal by the metric of [contemporary judisprudence](https://en.m.wikipedia.org/wiki/Natural_law#Contemporary_judisprudence) and natural law; cultural norms shape laws where there isn't an explicitly stated case.

 Before you accuse me of delving too deep into libertarian ideology, please keep your pitchforks where they belong; I'm making the case that while law did not prevent this, ethics should have.
 Laws are not a moral benchmark.
 Someone speaking for and representing God must be held to a high standard.
 Joseph was already married.
 The Kimball family wouldn't have taken Joseph's word pertaining to salvation and exaltation if Joseph wasn't a prophet.
 This sounds to me like an abuse of power.
 Marrying someone 22 years younger than you is [[Polygamy#Census analysis|not commonplace]], and I think the only reason Joseph got away with it is because he's in a position of power and influence.